MetPX/sarracenia/docs/source/Tutorials/Install.rst

   $ sudo dnf install python3-setuptools # needed to build rpm package.

+If packages are not available, the one can substitute by using python install package (pip)

 Once the dependencies are in place, one can build an RPM file using ``setuptools``::

   $ git clone https://github.com/MetPX/sarracenia